P0tester/Team4-P0/README.md

-# Yu_Timothy_Bradburn_Kenneth_P0
+# Team4-P0 Plage and Izer
-Project0 Repository for Timothy Yu and Kenneth Bradburn Update as of 10/13/2021
+Project0 Repository for Plage and Izer
+Update as of 10/13/2021

 Robot adds a vendor as long as the information given to the robot in an Excel sheet matches a specific format.
 Our rationale being if this is for a store or webpage that information could be translated from HTML easily.